Red-Valley/tecnical-test-front-end/README.md

 ## To apply for the job you must ...
     - Fork this repository.
-    - Make a PR with the url to your application.
+    - Make a PR with the code and the url to your application